 Each programme has a distinctive core, defined through a unique pattern of modules (some year-long modules, some over a single term).
 Some modules are compulsory, mostly in the first year when they are introductory.
 The scope for choice increases substantially in the second and third years, to suit developing individual interests and strengths.
 Module options may change from year to year; we strive constantly to enhance the variety of modules on offer.
 Methods of assessment vary from one module to another, but typically involve the submission of some coursework (usually an essay) and an unseen written examination in the summer.
 A few modules involve either coursework or a summer examination.

 As befits a capital city that is home to a mix of people of hugely diverse backgrounds, London offers tremendous opportunities for the student of religion.
 Numerous religious groups with their very different beliefs and rituals, as well as artistic traditions exhibited in places of worship, exist on the department’s doorstep.
 Unrivalled resources enabling us to put those facets into context are close at hand: looking beyond the College, we can turn to the National Archives, the British Library, the British Museum, the National Gallery, the Victoria and Albert Museum, and Lambeth Palace Library, to name only a few.

-New Testament: Gospel & Letters
+The New Testament: Gospel & Letters

 Systematic Theology: Nature & Method

-Turning Points: Christianity in England since 1500
+Turning Points: an Introduction to the History of Christianity in England 1500 - 1900

 Paul in Context OR The World of Jesus OR New Testament Greek and Exegesis